 The City of Fremont is proud to be a safe community with great neighborhoods.
 Unfortunately, people who drive too fast can threaten the quality of life in our community.
 The Fremont City Council has made traffic safety a high priority with the adoption of Fremont Vision Zero 2020, a program to eliminate traffic fatalities and provide safer streets.
-As part of the program, funding is now available to calm traffic in Fremont neighborhoods by installing speed lumps at priority locations.
+As part of the 2017 Pavement Rehabilitation Project, 29 new speed lumps were installed, including three at Mission San Jose and Hirsch elementary schools.

 What is a Speed Lump?

 Speed lumps are raised asphalt structures installed on the pavement.
 They are twelve feet in length across the traveled way and about 3 inches in height.
 Signs and pavement markings will be installed with the speed lumps in conformance to the City Standard Detail.

 Is my neighborhood a priority for traffic calming?